Jim

 Keith wrote about Larry Harris, who was arrested by the FBI for anthrax possession

-his life with a needle containing a cobra venom which could induce blood clots
+on his life with a needle containing a cobra venom which could induce blood

 about the CIA’s warehousing of a large supply of clostridium bacteria...